A beginner’s guide to commercial property investment

 Frequently asked questions

 Obviously this will depend on the type of commercial property, its location, the overall economy and market demand.
 It also depends on the property’s lease.
 If the tenant changes to one with higher risk or the rent is reduced to avoid ongoing vacancy, then the value of the property can be negatively affected.
 On the flip-side, a new lower risk tenant and steadily rising rent are likely to improve a commercial property’s value.
+Over the past decade, commercial property has experienced more modest capital gains than the dramatic increase we’ve seen in residential property values.
+However, the return on investment or yield (excluding management fees, rates etc.) is higher for commercial property.

 All buildings are designed and approved for a specific use and have to meet the related building code requirements.
 If you want to change a building’s use, you have to get written approval from the local council.
 You may have to make alterations to ensure it’s safe for the intended new use.
 Depending on the nature of the alterations, you might require a building consent and could instigate a requirement to bring other parts of the building up to code.
+Changing a building’s use from a workplace to a place where people sleep, or adding sleeping as a use, increases risk to life.
+The council will assess the building and let you know if any changes are required.
+It’s an offence to change the use without getting approval from the local council.
+If you’ve made alterations without approval you may have to re-do them.
+A change of use can also affect your insurance cover.

 Tenancy Services offers guidance that may help if a tenant is having difficulty paying rent due to the impacts of a pandemic.
 Generally, the approach is to keep lines of communication open, be kind and negotiate a deal that works for both parties.
 Tenancy Services also offers advice about property repair following a natural disaster.